TrellixVulnTeam/swahilipython_SCMU/Doc/library/tkinter.rst

 Unfortunately, in the current implementation of :mod:`tkinter` it is not possible to hand over an arbitrary Python variable to a widget through a ``variable`` or ``textvariable`` option.
-The only kinds of variables for which this works are variables that are subclassed from a class called Variable, defined in :mod:`tkinter`.
+The only kinds of variables for which this works are variables that are subclassed kutoka a kundi called Variable, defined in :mod:`tkinter`.

 There are many useful subclasses of Variable already defined: